etiennecollin/stt3795/README.md

-# stt3795
+# STT3795
- Homework completed as part of the STT3795 course at Université de Montréal.
+ Assignment completed as part of the STT3795 course at Université de Montréal.